Gurux/Gurux.DLMS.Net/README.md

 // Is used Logican Name or Short Name referencing. client.UseLogicalNameReferencing = true;

-// Is used HDLC or COSEM transport layers for IPv4 networks client.InterfaceType = InterfaceType.HDLC;
+// Is used HDLC or COSEM transport layers for IPv4 networks (WRAPPER) client.InterfaceType = InterfaceType.HDLC;

 // Read http://www.gurux.org/dlmsAddress